vtex-apps/packing-optimization/docs/README.md

     2. Width<sub>Item</sub> ≤ Width<sub>Box</sub> \
     3. Height<sub>Item</sub> ≤ Height<sub>Box</sub>

-> ⚠️ Currently, the boxes defined have an infinite quantity.
+> ⚠️ Currently, the app assumes that there is an infinite available quantity of each box type.

 > ⚠️ Items that do not fit into any boxes will not be returned.
-Moreover, there must be at least one box for this app to the utilized.
+Moreover, at least one box type must be defined for this app to be utilized.

 > The box dimensions defined here should be in the same unit of measurement as the items defined in VTEX.
 For instance, if items are measured in inches, then the box values should also be in inches.